Nikinayzer/zxcvbn-czech-enchanted/README.md

 heslo123 | 2 | 6.3
 janicka | 2 | 6.8

 In our opinion, this passwords should have score 0 on Czech websites.
 The exception is 'linkedin' - the name of the service.
-This word should be in user dictionary (user_inputs[] - second parameter for function zxcvbn).
+This word should be in user dictionary (optional parameter `user_inputs`).

 ## Differences from the original version.